Education for rural families

 Distance education

-For very remote regions of Australia where it is not possible for children to attend school, there are distance education programs and schools of the air.
+For those in very remote areas, distance education options are available.
 These programs, which are offered through the education departments of state and territory governments, allow children of all ages to receive an education.

 Find out about what education options are available in your state or territory: